monkpearman/unicly/README.md

 ;=> T
 ```

 Binding a variable *another-unique-random-namespace* for use as a namespace.
+We
-We initally bind it to the hex-string-36 representation of a v4 UUID:
+initally bind it to the hex-string-36 representation of a v4 UUID per the return
+value of ```UUID-PRINC-TO-STRING```:

 ```Common Lisp
 UNICLY> (defparameter *another-unique-random-namespace*